kaisenlinux/manpages-dev/packages/dig.md

               This feature is now obsolete and has been removed; use delv instead.

        +split=W
               This option splits long hex- or base64-formatted fields in resource records into chunks of W characters (where W is rounded up to the nearest multiple of  4).  +nosplit  or
               +split=0 causes fields not to be split at all.
 The default is 56 characters, or 44 characters when multiline mode is active.

        +[no]stats
               This  option toggles the printing of statistics: when the query was made, the size of the reply, etc. The default behavior is to print the query statistics as a comment af‐ ter each lookup.

        +[no]subnet=addr[/prefix-length]
               This option sends [or does not send] an EDNS CLIENT-SUBNET option with the specified IP address or network prefix.

               dig +subnet=0.0.0.0/0, or simply dig +subnet=0 for short, sends an EDNS CLIENT-SUBNET option with an empty address and a source prefix-length of zero, which signals  a  re‐ solver that the client's address information must not be used when resolving this query.

        +[no]tcflag
               This option sets [or does not set] the TC (TrunCation) bit in the query.
 The default is +notcflag.
 This bit is ignored by the server for QUERY.

        +[no]tcp
-              This option uses [or does not use] TCP when querying name servers.
-The default behavior is to use UDP unless a type any or ixfr=N query is requested, in which case the  de‐ fault is TCP.
+              This  option  indicates whether to use TCP when querying name servers.
+The default behavior is to use UDP unless a type any or ixfr=N query is requested, in which case the default is TCP.
 AXFR queries always use TCP.

        +timeout=T
               This option sets the timeout for a query to T seconds.
 The default timeout is 5 seconds.
 An attempt to set T to less than 1 is silently set to 1.

+       +[no]tls
+              This option indicates whether to use DNS-over-TLS (DoT) when querying name servers.
+When this option is in use, the port number defaults to 853.

        +[no]topdown
               This feature is related to dig +sigchase, which is obsolete and has been removed.
 Use delv instead.

        +[no]trace
               This option toggles tracing of the delegation path from the root name servers for the name being looked up.
 Tracing is disabled by default.
 When  tracing  is  enabled,  dig makes  iterative  queries  to resolve the name being looked up.
 It follows referrals from the root servers, showing the answer from each server that was used to resolve the lookup.

               If @server is also specified, it affects only the initial query for the root zone name servers.